-Logos became commonplace in the United States during the Industrial Revolution of the mid-18th century.
-Mass-produced items were identified by the company that manufactured them.
-Though these logos were not associated with personal craftsmanship as they were in the past, they came to represent the uniformity and reliability that was rapidly gaining popularity during that period.
+More importantly, iconic logos became commonplace in the United States during the Industrial Revolution of the mid-18th century.
+For instance, mass-produced items were identified by the company that manufactured them.
+Though these logos were not associated with personal craftsmanship as they were in the past, they came to represent the uniformity and reliability that was rapidly gaining popularity during that period of logo design evolution.

 Simple Black and White Design (1800s)

-In the 1800s, the logo as a concept was still in its infancy.
-The designs were black and white so they could be easily reproduced.
+In the 1800s, the in the logo design evolution, the logo as a concept was still in its infancy.
+Furthermore, the designs were black and white so they could be easily reproduced.
 This, of course, was mostly due to the constraints imposed by technology at the time — the chromolithography printing method used to create color prints wasn’t patented until 1837.
-The process saw increased usage for advertisements by the end of the century, but it was not widely used for everyday printed materials.
+Likewise, the process saw increased usage for advertisements by the end of the century, but it was not widely used for everyday printed materials.
 The Christmas cards sent by Sir Henry Cole in 1843, arguably the first greeting cards of their kind, were printed but still hand-colored.

 By the 1930s, many of the best-known brands of today already had a foothold in the competitive market of logo design.
 The look and feel of these logos did little to distinguish them from competitors, however.
 Pepsi-Cola and Coca-Cola both featured sweeping script designs that were surprisingly similar.

-The Ford Motor Company debuted a logo had similarly elegant, sweeping shapes in the letters.
+The Ford Motor Company debuted an iconic logo that had similarly elegant, sweeping shapes in the letters.
 Imagery like that found in the Morton Salt and Shell logos continued to be detailed with ample shading.

-Though black and white still dominated logos of this period, some companies like Pepsi-Cola and United Airlines presented logos that were in color.
-The BMW logo included its signature blue and white colors during this period as well.
-Though the imagery was the same simple circle divided into fourths that we see today, its symbolism was perhaps clearer in the company’s earlier days.
+Eleven though, black and white still dominated logos of this period, some companies like Pepsi-Cola and United Airlines presented logos that were in color.
+The BMW logo design included its signature blue and white colors during this period as well.
+Though the imagery was the same simple circle divided into fourths that we see today.
+Its symbolism was perhaps clearer in the company’s earlier days.
 BMW originally made airplanes, and the circular symbol in the logo is meant to represent spinning propellers.

 Busy Colorful Images (1940s)

-Color took the logo world by storm in the 1940s.
+Above all, color took the logo design evolution world by storm in the 1940s.
 During this decade, colorful images became the norm rather than the exception.
 The Shell logo, once a black and white shape, took on the bold red and yellow colors that continue to define it today.
 The word “Shell” also was added across the center of the image, although this would disappear in following decades.

-In the 1950s, many logos underwent a sleek upgrade.
+More so, logo design evolution in the 1950s, underwent a sleek upgrade.
 The popular streamlined design of the day gave many images a smooth appearance with curved shapes taking the place of angular outlines.
 Coca-Cola evolved from simple black text to the red and white look that’s so familiar today.
 Around the same time, Pepsi-Cola departed from its own red and white look and moved to a bottle cap logo featuring the red, white, and blue stripes that have become its mainstay.